Replace your Feedly + Slack + email + ChatGPT + Linear catch-up loop with a single timeline ranked for you.

 What’s inside

-Every section shares the same memory model.
+From a morning briefing to autonomous workflows — every surface shares the same memory model.
 Add an interest once; it ranks everywhere.

 An AI-composed summary of what's worth your attention this morning — across feeds, agents, and active goals.
 One pinned card, dismissible.